6 Ways to Make a Bootable USB: Kon-Boot Download Guide

-If you open the Kon-Boot ISO file with a supported archiver such as 7-Zip or PowerArchiver, you will see a [BOOT] folder with a file called Bootable_1.44M.img.
-This would mean that the author of Kon-Boot created a bootable CD ISO image from a bootable floppy.
-So in order to create a bootable Kon Boot USB, the trick is to use the floppy image instead of the ISO file.
-Here are 6 different ways to create a Kon Boot USB and hopefully one of the methods below will work for you.
+If you open the Kon-Boot ISO file using a compatible archiver like 7-Zip or PowerArchiver, you’ll see a [BOOT] folder containing a file named Bootable_1.44M.img.
+This indicates that the author originally created a bootable CD ISO from a bootable floppy disk.
+To create a bootable Kon-Boot USB, the trick is to use the floppy image instead of the ISO file.
+Below are six different methods for creating a Kon-Boot USB, and hopefully, one of these methods will work for you.

 1. UNetbootin

-Then browse for the Kon-Boot floppy disk image which is FD0-konbootv1.1-2in1.img.
-Confirm the drive letter of your USB flash drive and click the OK button.
-Unetbootin will now start copying the files and then install a Syslinux bootloader to your USB drive.
-Restart your computer and boot it up with the USB flash drive.
-If you get it right, you should see a UNetbootin screen with 10 seconds countdown to select Default from the list.
+Browse for the Kon-Boot floppy disk image, which is named FD0-konbootv1.1-2in1.img.
+Confirm the USB drive letter and click OK.
+UNetbootin will copy the necessary files and install a Syslinux bootloader to your USB drive.
+Afterward, restart your computer and boot it from the USB.
+If everything goes as expected, you’ll see the UNetbootin screen, with a 10-second countdown to select the default option.

 Download UNetbootin